fbpx

 ST. LAWRENCE EASTERN LAKE ONTARIO PARTNERSHIP FOR REGIONAL INVASIVE SPECIES MANAGEMENT

-Invasive watermilfoil (Myriophyllum spicatum L. ) is a submerged aquatic plant native to Eurasia and northern Africa.
+Invasive watermilfoil (Myriophyllum spicatum L. ), commonly called Eurasian watermilfoil, is a submerged aquatic plant native to Eurasia and northern Africa.
 It has the ability to overwinter and grow rapidly in the spring, blocking out sunlight needed by native plants.
-It impairs the ability of some fish to spawn and is not a valuable habitat for larger fish species.
+It impairs the ability of some fish to spawn and reduces the health of aquatic habitats.

 Habitat